hel-mefe/Nginx-similar-webserver-42/README.md

 - **Socket Programming**: Master the art of establishing connections, transmitting data, and managing communication channels between clients and servers.
 - **HTTP/1.1 Protocol**: Explore HTTP methods, headers, status codes, and message formats to interpret and construct HTTP messages accurately.
 - **Request-response lifecycle**: Understand the heartbeat of web communication, from client requests to server processing and response delivery.
+- - **Multiplexing with kqueue and epoll**: Utilize efficient event notification mechanisms for handling multiple connections concurrently, enhancing the scalability and performance of the web server.

 ## Getting Started